jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 But the list above leads to not only explaining all concepts in a diagram,
 but also all diagram elements as an aspect.
 That can lead to the specification of the most basic aspects, which have the most basic expression in a diagram.
-Maybe the order of explanations will be adapted to that.
+Maybe the order of explanations might be adapted to that.
 But I won’t start working on that right now.
 It is something for the future.

 JJ